Phoder1/phoder1.github.io/content/posts/professional/spacetaurant/index.md

 ---

 {{< img src="images/spacetaurant.jpg" height="300" align="center" title="Capsule">}}
+{{< vs >}}

-Spacetaurant is a mobile, casual idle, sandbox-y game about running a futuristic and cute restaurant on a intergalactic highway.
+Spacetaurant is a mobile, casual idle game combining management and gathering.
+The game is about running a futuristic and cute restaurant on a intergalactic highway.
-You play as the owner of the restaurant, you need to collect and grow ingredients and make sure all your customers leave your restaurant satisfied and hopefully leave you a good review.
+You play as the owner of the restaurant, who collects and grows ingredients to make sure all your customers leave your restaurant satisfied and hopefully leave you a good review.

 Spacetaurant was part of [R2G](https://www.road2.co.il/the-games-program/) - a game development acceleration program.